 Therefore, they may aid in managing chronic and acute conditions such as diabetes, obesity, heart disease, and hyperlipidemiai XA condition when the blood has high levels of fats and lipids such as cholesterol and triglycerides.
 (1).

 This article discusses the benefits of almonds, their nutritional profile, how to use them, and any potential side effects.
 Take a look.

 In This Article

 Almonds can be a great snack.
 They are nutrient-rich, low carb, and high-energy seeds that do not compromise on pleasing your palate.

 They are popular for their health benefits due to their nutrient composition.
-Almonds are rich in nutrients like mono-unsaturated fatty acids (MUFAs), poly-unsaturated fatty acids (PUFAs), and dietary fibers.
+Almonds are rich in nutrients like mono-unsaturated fatty acidsi XOne of the healthy dietary fats found in abundance in nuts, which helps in lowering bad cholesterol.
+(MUFAs), poly-unsaturated fatty acidsi XOne of the healthy dietary fats essential for brain function and includes omega-3 and omega-6 fatty acids.
+(PUFAs), and dietary fibers.

 They are also reserves of minerals and vitamins.
 These include calcium, potassium, magnesium, phosphorus, copper, iron, zinc, manganese, thiamine, vitamin B, vitamin E, and several phytonutrients (1).

 Almonds boast an impressive nutritive profile.
 1 oz (28 g) of almonds contains 14 g of fat, 6 g of protein, and 164 calories (2).

 The way almonds are consumed determines their measured metabolizable energy (ME).

 Metabolizable energy is the net energy remaining after fecal and urine loss.
 In other words, ME represents the energy available for vital processes like growth, reproduction, work (locomotion), and respiration (1).